-Chicago Bulls Draft Duke’s Wendell Carter Jr. After Late Push To Trade Up Is Thwarted
+Chicago Bulls Draft Duke’s Wendell Carter, Jr. After Late Push To Trade Up Is Thwarted

-The Chicago Bulls take Duke center Wendell Carter Jr. with their first of two picks in this year’s NBA draft, according to NBC Sports Chicago.
-How will the Bulls’ selection of Carter Jr. will be judged will be interesting after they decide to play things safe, despite rumblings that they were looking to trade up.
+The Chicago Bulls took Duke center Wendell Carter Jr. with their first of two picks in this year’s NBA draft, according to NBC Sports Chicago.
+How will the Bulls’ selection of Carter will be judged will be interesting after they decided to play things safe, despite rumblings that they were looking to trade up.

-Wendell Carter Jr. becomes the latest Duke player taken in NBA draft by the Chicago Bulls.
-Carter Jr. joins a heralded list that includes Elton Brand, Jay Williams, and Chris Duhon as players the Bulls have taken from Duke in past years.
+Wendell Carter, Jr. becomes the latest Duke player taken in the NBA draft by the Chicago Bulls.
+Carter joins a heralded list that includes Elton Brand, Jay Williams, and Chris Duhon as players the Bulls have taken from Duke in past years.

-The Bulls have always had a preference for taken players from proven college programs.
+The Bulls have always had a preference for taking players from proven college programs.
 Schools such as Duke and Michigan State are often where the Bulls spend a lot of their time scouting future draft prospects.
 It has been a practice that has not gone over too well with Bulls fans, however.

 Bulls’ fans have longed for the team to take a chance on players with a huge upside.
 Lacking superstar talent is what has doomed the Bulls in recent years.
 It has been the difference in the Bulls being playoff contenders versus championship contenders over the years.
 A developing story regarding the Bulls’ failed attempt to trade up in the NBA draft may change that perception.